dvmatias/OB_Marvel/archivo.md

 specific purpose inside the app.

 ### Layers
+#### Domain
-* Domain: This layer contains the application business rules and it is the most isolated layer.
+This layer contains the application business rules and it is the most isolated layer.
 This layer don't know about any other layer but the common stuffs.
-It contains the use cases for data requests and definitions for data providers.
+It contains the models and use cases for data requests and definitions for data providers.

+It is represented by _domain_ module.

+#### Data
-* Data: This layer contains the business logic and includes the _domain_ layer.
+This layer contains the business logic and includes the _domain_ layer.
 It contains the definitions of the data sources and offers logic to data treatment and data transformation.

+It is represented by _data_ module.

+#### Presentation (App)
-* Presentation (App): This layer contains all the logic that interacts with the UI and finally the user.
+This layer contains all the logic that interacts with the UI and finally the user.
 In this layer resides activities, fragments, view models, view adapter, item decorators, etc. This layer includes both _data_ and _domain_ layers.

-#### Domain
+It is represented by _app_ module and every feature module (such as _ph_home_ and _ph_character_details_).

 ## Dependency Injection - Koin
 This application uses Koin library to provide dependency injection capabilities (even though Koin is